ros-navigation/docs.nav2.org/migration/Jazzy.rst

 The ``NavigateThroughPoses`` navigator retrieves the ``waypoint_statuses`` instance from the blackboard in its ``onLoop`` callback and writes it into the feedback message.
 During the ``goalCompleted`` callback, it fetches the ``waypoint_statuses`` instance and, based on the BT's final execution status (``final_bt_status``), updates any waypoints still in the ``PENDING`` state to either ``COMPLETED`` (if ``final_bt_status`` is ``SUCCEEDED``) or ``FAILED`` (otherwise).

+Groot 2 Support
+***************
+In `PR #5065 <https://github.com/ros-navigation/navigation2/pull/5065>`_ , BT navigators: ``navigate_to_pose`` and ``navigate_through_poses`` now support live monitoring and visualization of the behavior tree using Groot 2.
+JSON conversions are also available to see the content of the Blackboard, allowing the introspection of the BT nodes.
+Switching bt-xmls on the fly through a new goal request is also included.

+Because live monitoring of Behavior Tree with more than 20 nodes and visualizing the content of the blackboard is a PRO (paid) feature of Groot 2.
+This feature is disabled by default.